Ha Giang captivates with its motorbike loop, stunning mountain passes, vibrant local markets and diverse ethnic cultures

 A local legend tells that these two hills represent the love between a fairy and a titan.
 From their union, a child was born, but the emperor of the heavens decided to take the fairy away.
 Forced to leave, she had to leave her breasts for her child to nourish him before returning to the sky.
 Hence, the identical conical shape of these “hills.”

-Meo Vac Town
+Meo Vac town

 For adventurers, we recommend hiking to explore the limestone mountains surrounding Meo Vac.
 This town is also a hub for trade and interaction, where you can meet ethnic minority groups.